 The handle of a kitchen faucet can work loose over time.
 A loose faucet handle can interfere with the ability of the faucet to turn on and off efficiently.
 Tightening the handle will greatly reduce the irritation associated with a loose kitchen faucet.

 - Remove any objects in the sink cabinet that will interfere with your ability to reach the two water supply valves located at the back of the cabinet.
-Turn each valve clockwise to turn off the supply of water to the faucet.
+Turn each valve clockwise to shut off the supply.

-- Examine the faucet handle.
-You will either find a setscrew with a recessed hex head at the handle base, OR decorative caps, snapped onto the top of the handle or handles.
+- Examine the handle.
+You will either find a setscrew with a recessed hex head at the handle base OR decorative caps, snapped onto the top of the handle or handles.

 - Using a correctly sized hex head wrench, slide the end into the setscrew.
 Turn the setscrews clockwise until tight.
 If you cannot access the setscrew with the handle in the down or “Off” position, lift the handle to the “On” position

-- If you do not find a hex head setscrew on the faucet handle, apply masking tape to the area around the decorative caps of the faucet handle or handles (Note: do not allow the tape to overlap the edges of the caps).
+- If you do not find a hex-head setscrew on the faucet handle, apply masking tape to the area around the decorative caps of the faucet handle or handles (Note: do not allow the tape to overlap the edges of the caps).
 Slide the tip of a flat-head screwdriver under the edge of the cap.
-Lift gently with the screwdriver to remove the cap from the faucet handle.
+Gently lift the screwdriver to remove the cap.
 Tighten the setscrew located under the cap; clockwise to tighten the handle.
 Push the decorative cap back over the opening when the handle is tight.
 If there are two handles on top of the faucet, remove the cap, tighten the setscrew and replace the cap for the second handle.
 Then, remove the masking tape from the top(s) of the handle(s).

 Tighten my Kitchen Faucet Base